-There has been speculation the evidence North Korea cites may in fact have been something Bae was carrying with him, perhaps a Bible or some other religious literature.
+There was speculation the evidence North Korea cites may in fact have been something Bae was carrying with him, perhaps a Bible or some other religious literature.

-His mother, Myunghee Bae, who visited her son in North Korea in October, told CNN that her son was a devout Christian who had not understood the North Korean system.
+His mother, Myunghee Bae, who visited her son in North Korea, told CNN that her son was a devout Christian who had not understood the North Korean system.
 North Korea is officially an atheist state.

 North Korea is considered to have one of the most repressive penal systems in the world.
 Human rights groups estimate that as many as 200,000 people are being held in a network of prison camps that the regime is believed to use to crush political dissent.

-In a prison interview with Choson Sinbo, a pro-North Korean group based in Tokyo, Bae had spoken of health problems, including diabetes, high blood pressure, fatty liver and a back problem.
+In a prison interview with Choson Sinbo, a pro-North Korean group based in Tokyo, Bae spoke of health problems, including diabetes, high blood pressure, fatty liver and a back problem.
 He looked noticeably thinner and wore a blue prison garment streaked with sweat and dirt.

-Bae was moved to a hospital for serious health problems, his sister told CNN in August.
+Bae was moved to a hospital for serious health problems, his sister told CNN.

 In previous interviews, Chung has said that her brother suffers from health problems including severe back and leg pain, kidney stones, dizziness, blurred vision and loss of vision.
 He was already dealing with diabetes.

-His family says he has lost more than 50 pounds.
+His family said he has lost more than 50 pounds.

 Bae's conviction followed North Korea's testing of a long-range rocket and an underground nuclear test, moves that resulted in tougher U.N. sanctions.

-U.S. officials have repeatedly called on North Korea to release Bae.
-In August, the two countries appeared close, but North Korea rescinded an invitation to a U.S. envoy.
-Ambassador Robert King, President Barack Obama’s special envoy for North Korean human rights issues, had been expected to fly to Pyongyang to try to win Bae’s freedom.
+U.S. officials repeatedly called on North Korea to release Bae.
+In August 2013, the two countries appeared close, but North Korea rescinded an invitation to a U.S. envoy.
+Ambassador Robert King, President Barack Obama's special envoy for North Korean human rights issues, had been expected to fly to Pyongyang to try to win Bae's freedom.

-But efforts by Bill Richardson, the former ambassador to the United Nations, were unsuccessful in winning Bae’s release during a visit to North Korea last year.
+Efforts by Bill Richardson, the former ambassador to the United Nations, were unsuccessful in winning Bae's release during a visit to North Korea.